BeyondATC/BeyondATC_Wiki/docs/announcements/llm.md

 **When will this update be available?**

-The experimental branch release is scheduled for early January 2025 for all our supporters.
+The experimental branch release is already available for all our supporters.
 After testing, it will be made available to all users as part of a **free update**.